DIVISION OF STUDENT SERVICES

 Welcome to Reed!

 Your academic journey begins this summer.
-Please take the time to invest in your own success by doing a few things before you arrive.
+Please take the time to invest in your own success by doing a few things before you arrive and in preparation for meeting with your academic adviser.

 Read all of Gilgamesh and The Iliad before you get to campus.You'll attend a Humanities 110 lecture on your very first day of class, so be sure to come prepared.
 Orientation is a busy time, full of important information, meeting new people, and settling into your space.
 Don't miss out on activities or experiences because you're still doing your summer reading.